MyEtherWallet/MyEtherWallet/README.md

 EACCESS issue can be resolved by running: `sudo chown -R $(whoami) ~/.npm` For other issues, try the steps shown here: <https://github.com/MyEtherWallet/MyEtherWallet/issues/1182#issuecomment-506342875> by @tomwalton78

-P.S if you want Intercom to be enabled locally, create a `.env` file and add `INTERCOM={yourIntercomKey}` otherwise Intercom will be disabled.
+P.S if you want Intercom to be enabled locally, create a `.env` file and add `INTERCOM_ID={yourIntercomKey}` otherwise Intercom will be disabled.

 ## Integrations